telekom-security/tpotce/cloud/ansible/README.md

 <a name="key-pair"></a>
 ## Import Key Pair
-:warning: Now log in with the newly created user account and select your project.
+:warning: Now log in with the newly created API user account and select your project.

 ![Login as API user](doc/otc_3_login.gif)